davish/davi.sh/src/content/reading/2026/mistborn.md

 > Maybe this won't work -- maybe after a couple months of being besieged, we'll just end
 > up giving away the city anyway.

-"Being besiged" just really grated on me here.
+"Being besieged" just really grated on me here.
 I could think of twenty ways to phrase this that sound more natural, starting with "maybe after a couple months under siege".

-These examples might seem like nitpicking, but I picked up at least one of these every chapter or two during _Mistborn_, and it really did affect my immersion in the world.
+These examples might seem like nit picking, but I picked up at least one of these every chapter or two during _Mistborn_, and it really did affect my immersion in the world.